mkazhdan/EDT/README.md

 <details>
 <summary>
 <font size="+1"><b>EDTFromGrid</b></font>:
-Computes the signed EDT from a voxel mask and outputs a regular grid of dimension 2<sup><i>d</i></sup>&times;2<sup><i>d</i></sup> with the distance values.
+Computes the signed EDT from a voxel mask and outputs a regular grid of dimension 2<sup><i>d</i></sup>&times;2<sup><i>d</i></sup>&times;2<sup><i>d</i></sup> with the distance values.
 For this implementation, the mask is represented by a set of color images (all of the same resolution) and a color specifiying the interior label.
 The output distance function will have negative values for points inside the labelled region and positive value for points outside of it.
 </summary>

 <dt><b>--in</b> &lt;<i>input image list</i>&gt;</dt>
 <dd> This string is the name of the file listing the images in the stack.<br>
 The images can be in <I>bmp</I>, <I>png</I>, <I>jpg</I>, or <I>jpeg</I> format.
-Though the use of JPEG format is discouraged due to the lossy compression.
+The use of JPEG format is discouraged due to the lossy compression.
 </dd>

 <dt><b>--id</b> &lt;<i>mask red</i>&gt; &lt;<i>mask green</i>&gt; &lt;<i>mask blue</i>&gt;</dt>
-<dd> This triplet of integer values values specify the color that is used to define the interior of the mask.
+<dd> This triplet of integer values values specifies the color that is used to define the interior of the mask.
 </dd>

 <dt>[<b>--out</b> &lt;<i>output signed EDT</i>&gt;]</dt>
 <dd> This string is the name of the file to which the signed EDT is written.
-In addition to the values of the EDT (represented as single-precision floats) the file also stores the rigid transformation mapping grid coordinates to model coordinates.</B>
+In addition to the values of the EDT (represented as single-precision floats) the file also stores the similarity transformation mapping grid coordinates to model coordinates.</B>
 </dd>

 </details>